 12. Learn and understand the Market

 Just look into what books have been a best-seller and what do these books have in common.
-You will find some similarities or something like fiction is more popular or nonfiction.
+You will find some similarities or something like fiction is more popular than nonfiction.

 Research can provide a great deal of inspiration, not just in terms of content, but in terms of form as well.